 At Dassenberg Rescue Centre, we express our love in simple actions, rather than big words.
 When an animal first steps onto our farm, they move into a new life.
 We rescue, rehabilitate and re-home neglected horses and dogs, and help them transition from neglected to loved, from sad to happy, from desperate to hopeful – and even beautiful.
 We fight against animal abuse, specializing in before and after stories – stories that revolve around the efforts of incredible people, animal people.
 At Dassenberg Rescue Centre, we express our love in simple actions, rather than big words.

-The Veteran Horse Society is soley dedicated to the care and welfare of horses and ponies over the age of 15 years.
-Launched 20 years ago the Veteran Horse Society has developed into a large professional organisation thanks to the help, support and belief of many individuals.
-Starting out as an simply organisation that people who own or care for veterans could join for help and advice on their older horse.
-Welfare, Rehabilitation and Rehoming continue to be headed by Founder Julianne Aston, who now will visit yards and other establishments to give personal advise and help on veteran care and management.
-With these departments adding to the already successful welfare side, we are proof that people do care about their veterans. he Veteran Horse Society, is head office to all disciplines connected with the VETERAN HORSE.
+The Veteran Horse Society is solely dedicated to the care and welfare of horses and ponies over the age of 15 years.
+Launched 20 years ago, the Veteran Horse Society has developed into a large professional organisation thanks to the help, support and belief of many individuals.
+Starting out as a simple organisation that people who own or care for veterans could join for help and advice on their older horse.
+Welfare, Rehabilitation and Rehoming continue to be headed by Founder Julianne Aston, who now will visit yards and other establishments to give personal advice and help on veteran care and management.
+With these departments adding to the already successful welfare side, we are proof that people do care about their veterans.
+The Veteran Horse Society, is head office to all disciplines connected with the VETERAN HORSE.
 Whether it is Dressage, Performance Awards or Showing, all Membership is generated from our Head Office.
 At this present time we do have sub-offices where volunteers do help us to manage disciplines such as the Performance Awards and Showing.

 Founded in 1968 by Mr Peter Hunt, Bransby Horses is one of the UK’s largest equine welfare charities.
 Dedicated to improving the lives of horses, ponies, donkeys and mules.
 Bransby Horses is 52 years young, and still thriving thanks to amazing public support and the wonderful people who have remembered us in their will.
 We rely solely on support from the general public to help us continue our mission to improve the lives of horses, ponies, donkeys and mules through our key charity principles: rescue, rehabilitate, rehome and educate.
 We now have two sites: Bransby which is home to over 300 horses, ponies, donkeys and mules, and our Barlings site which homes over 40 horses and ponies.
 We also have over 500 horses and ponies in foster homes.
 Our Bransby Family Fosterers are an essential part in helping us continue our welfare work, enabling us to take on more equines in need.